thirdtank/brut/brutrb.com/roadmap.md

 ## Better Dev Experience

+* The CLI apps are all shimmed in a wierd way, expecially `mkbrut`.
+They should be part of the gem.
 * The output of `bin/dev` isn't great.
 * otel-desktop-viewer is cool, but not the easiest to figure out issues as compred to good 'ole logging.
 * Error pages in the app are *really* bad.
-* CLI apps are OK, but could be fancier.

 ## More Tests